johnrsibert/JonzPandemic/index.md

 The horizontal red lines indicate the median ratio for each county.
 The horizontal blue stripe locates the [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality) estimate of the US case-fatality ratio estimated by The Johns Hopkins University Coronavirus Resource Center.

 There's nothing in it.
-The CFR is pretty much about 0.92 in all US counties.
+The CFR is pretty much about 0.02 in all US counties.
+Furthermore, the tragic turn of the pandemic in India might induce Dr. Mukherjee to revisit his original question.

 ### Why do trends in daily cases and deaths have a saw-tooth appearance?